 The Battle of Gully Ravine was reasonably successful in achieving its aims, securing a number of Turkish trenches, but there were some that proved impossible to take.
 The 5th Royal Scots went over the top on Fir Tree Ridge late in the afternoon of the 28th June to bolster the attempt to take two of these, but it wasn’t possible.
 Private William G. Dickson was to lose his life that day, it being reported in The Scotsman that he was wounded and missing.
 Dickson is one of many that has no grave and is remembered on the Helles Memorial in Turkey and on the Great War Memorial at RBGE.

-With thanks to Garry Ketchen for allowing me to use his invaluable genealogical research, and to Stephen Chambers for his book ‘Gully Ravine: Gallipoli’, 2003, without which it would have been remarkably difficult to research this battle.
+With thanks to Garry Ketchen for allowing me to use his invaluable genealogical research, to the staff at the Royal Scots Museum, Edinburgh Castle, for help wih research and permission to use the images found, and to Stephen Chambers for his book ‘Gully Ravine: Gallipoli’, 2003, without which it would have been remarkably difficult to research this battle.